winccoa/javascript-examples/teams_alarms/Readme.md

 * WinCC OA V3.20
 * nodejs V18++
 ## Add an incoming webHook to your Team
-* Select "..." at your Team
+* Click "..." at your Team

 ![Team configure](ReadMe/TeamsKanaele1.png)
 * Select "Team verwalten"